GitHubProgramCode/github-shared-files-nocom/PartDet_2016_DY-ZJets_Estimation_MC_METBelow30_OS/README.md

 # PartDet Folder Files for 2016
 * Notes
-  * These are the config files Andr√s requested.
+  * These are the config files AF requested.